Skip to main content

 Step 2: Define our personas

 Each perspective is represented by an object with a role and prompt.
-All roles respresent diverse personas to get an all-round opinioned answers and prompts are built around the central question:
+The roles cover diverse viewpoints to generate well-rounded answers.
+All prompts orbit the central question:

 const baseQuestion = 'Was the destruction of the Death Star justified?';